 So more often than not my buttered sage rice dish preparation looks more like this:

-In my saucepan I sauté chopped onions & minced garlic in butter until they’re translucent.
+In my saucepan I sauté minced garlic in butter until it’s translucent.

 Then I add my rinsed & drained rice and give it all a stir to coat the rice.
 At this time I’ll toss in my finely chopped fresh sage & if I’m using them, chopped carrots as well.